-Free Rapid HIV testing is being offered by Trade Sexual Health at a Monday drop-in session, available for the Leicester LGB&T communities.
+Free Rapid HIV testing is being offered by Trade Sexual Health as a drop-in service on Mondays between 12pm – 5:00pm, appointments are available on alternative days by contacting us.

 The test is performed at the Trade office, with our friendly certified testers performing the test on site.
 The whole process should take no more than half an hour to complete.